mauriciolarroque/Bikeshare-Case-Study/README.md

 Our fictional company, **Cyclistic**, is a Chicago-based bikesharing service that currently owns and operates a fleet of over **15,000** bicycles, which are linked to roughly **800** bike stations.

-Cyclistic users are grouped into two categories: annual members and casual riders.
+Cyclistic users are grouped into two categories: `annual members and casual riders`.

 Members pay a yearly subscription in exchange for substantial ride discounts, while casual riders are those who either purchase a day pass, or pay per minute as they ride.